 The Pelora algorithm55, which is applied to labeled data (in this case, the labels were AD Biomarker Positive, Intermediate AD Biomarkers, and AD Biomarker Negative) identified groups of proteins that were either upregulated or down regulated.
-The expression of each of the highlighted proteins, separated by group, is shown in Supplemental Figures 2 – 7.
-Heatmaps were generated that showed correlation between identified proteins (Supplemental Figures 13 – 15).
+We were able to distinguish between both AD Biomarker Positive and AD Biomarker Negative (AUC: 0.952, (0.850, 1.00) as well as Intermediate AD Biomarkers and AD Biomarker Negative cohorts (AUC: 0.857 (0.729, 0.986), but not AD Biomarker Positive vs. Intermediate AD Biomarkers (AUC: 0.525 (0.146, 0.903).
+The expression of each of the highlighted proteins in a useful classification, separated by group, is shown in Supplemental Figures 2 – 5.
+A Heatmap was generated that showed correlation between identified proteins (Supplemental Figure 9).
 Proteins that were most important for each group were ranked by binomial log-likelihood.
 To get a general sense of which proteins played the most significant role in each group (Intermediate AD Biomarkers vs. AD Biomarker Negative, AD Biomarker Positive vs. AD Biomarker Negative, AD Biomarkers Positive vs. Intermediate AD Biomarkers), the primary function of each of the ten most important proteins (as ranked by binomial log-likelihood) were classified after reviewing available literature.
-A pathway analysis is also reported in the supplement.
-Proteins were grouped as primarily associated with the blood brain barrier (BBB), cardiovascular disease (CVD), liver function, amyloid production and/or clearance, inflammation, or neurodegeneration.
-The relationship between each protein, its’ function, and which classification(s) it applied to is shown in Figure 4.
-Detailed comparisons of protein expressions are displayed in Supplemental Figures 2 – 7.
-Individual predictive power scores for proteins are shown in Supplemental Figure 8.
-PPS Pathway analysis results are displayed in Supplemental Figure 12.
+Proteins were grouped as primarily associated with the blood brain barrier/vascular function (BBB),immune function , liver function, inflammation, or neurodegeneration.
+The relationship between each protein, its’ function, and which classification(s) it applied to is shown in Figure 4Individual predictive power scores for proteins are shown in Supplemental Figure 6.